scitran/client/Installation.md

     stFlywheelSDK('verify')

     >   Name: 'flywheel-sdk'
-    >   Version: '2.5.0'
+    >   Version: '4.3.2'
     >   Guid: 'd2fd5657-1710-494e-b5e9-23903828bfb3'

 ### Upgrading

 The SDK is under active development, and we anticipate several new releases through 2018 and into 2019.
-To install a new specific release number, we suggest you uninstall, restart matlab, and then install.
-We have done this sequence several times with success; we haven't succeeded without the restart.
-For example, to upgrade to version '2.5.0' you can do this:
+Sometimes just invoking 'uninstall' and then 'install' works.
+In other cases, we have had to 'uninstall', restart matlab, and then 'install'.

     stFlywheelSDK('uninstall');   % This uninstalls the current version ...
     **RESTART MATLAB**
     ....
-    stFlywheelSDK('install','sdkVersion','2.5.0');   % The latest version changes over time.
+    stFlywheelSDK('install');   % The latest version changes over time.

 ## Connecting
 Go to the [next page](Connecting-and-Authentication) for instructions on how to make an authenticated connection